 Fires sparked by lithium-ion batteries in e-scooters and e-bikes have quadrupled since 2020, resulting in tragic fatalities, hospitalisations, homelessness, and staggering financial losses.
-There was nearly one e-bike or e-scooter fire daily in the UK in 2023.
+A grim projection looms of nearly one e-bike or e-scooter fire daily in the UK in 2023.
 Already, over 150 parliamentary constituencies have witnessed fires caused by these devices.